Too Bright To Be Painful

 In Brooklyn, New York

 LIU maintained stable gestures in <Too Bright To Be Painful>, which looked relaxing and comfortable, but it took a lot of effort to keep still.
 The process became a question to viewers: Can you feel a photo or video even when lying on a sofa?
 How painless can it be to consume information from the Internet and your mobile phones?
-In this work, the natural scenes were not a background, yet the artist empowered the neglected environments and invisible creatures.
+In this work, the natural scenes are not a background, yet the artist empowers the neglected environments and invisible creatures.
 They were quiet and small as the body feelings we lost after browsing through bulk information, and the artist hoped to bring them back to the horizon.